 Feature compatibility issues also involve the port and device in question, which can be configured for a wide selection of charging speeds, legacy standards, and alternate modes.
 USB-C is a more complex port than its predecessors, requiring substantially more software and hardware input to get things working correctly.

 The starting point for USB-C products is the Power Delivery protocol.
-This isn’t just about charging, it’s also how the port communicates support for extra features like HDMI and DisplayPort by using the connector’s additional pins.
-All of the Alternate Modes use the Power Delivery Structured Vendor Defined Message (VDM) to discover, configure, enter, or exit these modes.
+This isn’t just about charging; it’s also how the port communicates support for extra features like HDMI and DisplayPort by using the connector’s additional pins.
+Alternate Modes use the Power Delivery Structured Vendor Defined Message (VDM) to discover, configure, enter, or exit these modes.
 The bottom line is that if your device doesn’t support Power Delivery, it won’t support any of these other features either.
 Unfortunately, Power Delivery circuitry is more complicated and expensive than the barebones circuity, and the complexity scales up with the number of ports.

 USB-C audio is basically dead as Bluetooth takes over.